-Once you’ve found the perfect pair of dress shoes, you need to keep them looking their best.
-It’s a challenge to do this without the right tools or proper knowledge.
+Once you've found the perfect pair of dress shoes, you need to keep your shoes them looking their best.
+It’s a challenge to do this without the right shoe polishing tools or proper shoe care knowledge.

 Cleaning Leather Dress Shoes

-It’s important to clean your shoes regularly with a soft brush.
-You can find a variety of cleaning solutions that are designed specifically for leather.
-You can also use other everyday items, including corn starch, baby wipes, and pencil erasers.
+It's important to clean your shoes regularly with a soft horsehair shoe brush.
+You can find a variety of shoe cleaning products that are designed specifically for cleaning leather shoes.
+You can also use other everyday items, including corn starch, j-cloths, baby wipes, old t-shirts, and pencil erasers.

 1. Remove Debris and Dirt